Selected

 down the hole to a crypt.
 The cleft has been marked

-with tape as well as the floor by one of chapels where
+with tape as well as the floor by one of chapels

-thorough building inspection is still under way.
+accident.
+A thorough building inspection is still

-music concerts.
+classical music concerts.

-to the No-fly-for-fun Zone
+Welcome to the No-fly-for-fun Zone

 Poland’s Chief Inspector of Civil Aviation grounded